 Masks required: Student athletes, coaches, and staff are required to wear appropriate face masks when required when not actively training and physical distancing of 6 feet cannot be maintained.

 Limited locker room usage: During preseason camp, use of locker room facilities will be limited according to guidelines set in place by the University.

 Testing: Student athletes who live in residence halls must follow the arrival procedures and testing guidelines.
 Every week, five to 10 percent of student athletes from each practicing in-season team will be tested for COVID-19.

 Screening: Student athletes also will be screened by Health Services/Athletic Training, including but not limited to, filling out a COVID-19 daily survey and temperature checks.

 Education: Student athletes, coaches, and staff will learn more about general hygiene practices that may mitigate the spread of COVID-19.
 This presentation will be available digitally and viewing will be required (and verified) before student athletes return to campus.

-Athletic Training Room rules: Access to the Athletic Training Room will be limited to assigned times only, which will be set by Athletic Training staff.
-The number of individuals allowed in the room will be determined by the University.
+Athletic Training Room rules: Access to the Athletic Training Room is limited to assigned times only, which will be set by Athletic Training staff.
+The number of individuals allowed in the room is determined by the University.